-A business plan is a communication tool, which companies use to seek investment capital, secure loans, and to attract strategic business partners.
+A business plan is a communication tool, which companies use to seek investment capital, secure loans, and attract strategic business partners.

 An effective business plan will help to lure investors and secure credit facilities, as it presents the business model, financials, and forecasts.

 A business needs this tool to set goals, track progress toward achieving these goals, and make the necessary changes as the business grows.

 Business plans carry many benefits, key among them being:

 - Business outlook – They help companies to have a cohesive vision by laying down a roadmap for marketing, sales, manufacturing, human resources, and website design.
 With a well-laid-out plan of action, businesses stand to improve their chances of success.